How to Sign Up for Traffic School: Quick and Easy Steps

 A person filling out a form at a desk with a traffic school sign in the background

-Signing up for traffic school involves a few key steps.
+Signing up for traffic school involves just a few simple steps.

-You’ll need to check if you qualify, follow the right process, and pick a good school.
+You need to figure out if you qualify, follow the right process, and find a good school.

 Determining Your Eligibility